- Definition of a Team

 Teamwork creates some personal tensions you will have to overcome for the team to succeed.
 One researcher called them “paradoxes,” defining a paradox as “a constant struggle between apparently opposing values.”

-- Being an individual versus being a team member—Each team member has to express his or her strengths as an individual to create the skill mix the team needs, but at the same time you have to put the team’s needs first.
+- Being an individual versus being a team member—Each team member has to express strengths as an individual to create the skill mix the team needs, but at the same time you have to put the team’s needs first.
 As one worker put it to a researcher, “In a team, everyone has to give up a bit of himself or herself to make it work.”
 The solution to this paradox lies in finding just the right amount to give.
 A team member put it bluntly: “You have to be able to let go of your own ego.
 You have to relinquish ideas to the team—let the ideas be the team’s, not yours.
 This is tough.”

 - Being your job title versus being a team member—You have to find a balance between doing what the team needs you to do and the other demands of your job.
 You should find ways to communicate with both your manager and your team members when you feel pressure from this paradox and work together to resolve it.
 In short, teamwork must become part of your job.